fibo/algebra/_posts/2015-08-29-i-love-math.md

 > Gracias profesor Montesinos!

-Last but not least, I was thinking about how to display math in browsers for a long time.
+Last but not least, I've been thinking about how to display math in browsers for a long time.
 Few years ago it was not so easy to find a proper solution but now I think I am going for [KaTeX][5] server side rendering feature.
 Check out the [TeX snippets](/algebra/tex-snippets) index for details.

   [1]: http://www.dima.unige.it/ "Università degli Studi di Genova"